Do you trust large companies with your personal information?

 Related article: Notifiable Data Breach Scheme Overview

-In January 2020, 250 million customer support records were left unsecured online.
-Bob Diachenko a security expert of Comparitech discovered the vulnerability.
-Comparitech reported that the data was exposed for approximately two days and was accessible to anyone with a web browser and did not require a password or any other authentication to gain access.
+In January 2020, Microsoft’s customer support left 250 million records unsecured online.
+Bob Diachenko, a security expert at Comparitech, discovered the vulnerability.
+Comparitech reported that the data was exposed for approximately two days and was accessible to anyone with a web browser, and did not require a password or any other authentication to gain access to the records.

-In yet another discovery by Bob Diachenko, personal information of over 275 million Indian Citizens was found on an unsecured database in May 2019.
-It was unclear who was responsible for compiling the database, however, it was made available for all to see – if they could find it.
+In yet another discovery by Bob Diachenko, the personal information of over 275 million Indian Citizens was found in an unsecured database in May 2019.
+It was unclear who was responsible for compiling the database.
+However, it was available for all to see – if they could find it.

-in September 2019, a database exposed approximately 20% of total Facebook users’ phone numbers – a whopping 420 million records were exposed.
-Forbes reported that Jake Moore, a cybersecurity specialist at ESET said: “it seems crazy that personal data of this magnitude could be on a server unprotected in 2019, but this just highlights how data gets forgotten about and mistakes can happen.”
+In September 2019, a database exposed approximately 20% of total Facebook users’ phone numbers – a whopping 420 million records were left exposed.
+Forbes reported that Jake Moore, a cybersecurity specialist at ESET said: “it seems crazy that personal data of this magnitude could be on a server unprotected in 2019, but this just highlights how data gets forgotten about, and mistakes can happen.”

-In November 2019 apparent data scrapes of LinkedIn, Facebook, and Twitter profiles were found on an insecure server by cybersecurity expert Vinny Troia.
+In November 2019, cybersecurity expert Vinny Troia found apparent data scrapes of LinkedIn, Facebook, and Twitter profiles on an insecure server.
 Wired Magazine reported that the data was found on one server containing four data sets that were ‘cobbled together’ and consisted of 50 million phone numbers and 622 million emails.